grange85/living-by-the-water/_posts/2021/2021-09-08-stepping-tentatively-back-into-darkened-public-spaces.md

  - The staff coming in mid-film to solicit orders for more coffee was just plain wrong.
 Once a film has started that's the last you should see of anyone until it's over!

 **Next it was the [Jam Jar in Whitley Bay](https://www.jamjarcinema.com/) to see the NTLive (not live) Follies**
-{% ahfowimage "https://cdn.grange85.co.uk/images/jam-jar-whitley-bay-moley75.jpg" "The Jam Jar in Whitley Bay" %}
+{% ahfowimage "https://cdn.grange85.co.uk/images/jam-jar-whitley-bay-moley75.jpg" "The Jam Jar in Whitley Bay (photo: Hazel)" "https://www.instagram.com/p/CTc4e8NImnb/" %}
 _Good points:_
  - Sondheim!
  - We were in the front row again but thankfully these were a comfortable distance from the screen.